• Skip to primary navigation

 Roti, a type of unleavened bread from India, usually prepared over an open flame or on a griddle.

 It is traditionally made with whole wheat flour.
-I've added some spinach which gives it a brilliant green color and adds some healthy nutrients to the roti.
+I've added some spinach which gives it a brilliant green color.

 Ingredients